Career of Lionel Messi: 2005–2006: Becoming a starting eleven player

-On 24 June, his 18th birthday, Messi signed his first contract as a senior team player.
-It made him a Barcelona player until 2010, two years less than his previous contract, but his buyout clause increased to €150 million.
-Two months later, on 24 August, he made his first start for the club against Fabio Capello's Juventus in the Joan Gamper Trophy, Barcelona's pre-season competition.
-Capello sought to take Messi to Juventus on loan, but Inter Milan offered to pay his €150 million buyout clause and triple his wages.
+On 24 June 2005, his 18th birthday, Messi signed his first contract as a senior team player.
+It made him a Barcelona player until 2010, and contained a buyout clause of €150 million.
+Two months later, Messi made his first start for the club against Fabio Capello's Juventus in the Joan Gamper Trophy, Barcelona's pre-season competition.
+Capello sought to take Messi to Juventus on loan, but Inter Milan offered to pay his €150 million buyout clause and triple his salary.
 According to then-president Joan Laporta, it was the only time the club faced a real risk of losing Messi, but he ultimately decided to stay.
 On 16 September, his contract was updated for the second time in three months and extended to 2014.